 Chelsea and I both have the goal to summit as many US state high points as possible.
-Up to this point, we’d both checked a few of them off our lists… separately.
-This time, we decided we’d check a couple off together!
+Up to this point, we’d both stood on a few of them… separately.
+This time, we decided we’d visit a couple together!
 The states?
 North and South Dakota.
 And so, two days after the end of my semester, we set off for a long weekend in the Dakotas.
 It was a whirlwind 4 days with a lot of driving.
 If you read my last post, you know we got off to a little bit of a rough start.
 But we still had fun and it was nice to get away for a few days.

 We arrived at our hotel in Hill City, South Dakota well past dark and basically collapsed into bed.
 The next morning, we dragged ourselves out of bed much earlier than we wanted.
 We had a long day ahead of us: a 7 hour round-trip drive up to North Dakota and back, plus a 3.4 mile (5.5 km) hike.
 It was a lot of driving for such a short hike.
 But the high point is in the middle of nowhere so there really isn’t a way to reach it without driving quite a distance.

 So off we went, on what turned out to be one of the more anxiety-inducing drives of my life.
 The final few miles to the trailhead were on dirt roads and after our Nebraska debacle we were scared of getting stuck again.
 Fortunately, we arrived to find the roads dry.
 And also gravel rather than clay so even if it did start to rain we probably would be okay.

 The trailhead for White Butte – the highest point in North Dakota – is on private property about 25 minutes north of Bowman, ND.
 There is no fee required, but the owners have put up a donation box; it’s good practice to donate a few bucks, as they certainly aren’t obligated to allow public access to their land.
 There is parking for a couple vehicles at the trailhead.
 In good weather the roads are passable by any car.